Reasons to Love Linux

 Education is one such field.
 Educational institutions of various accreditation levels use Linux.

-Consider the disadvantages of Linux that the user may face:
+Disadvantages of Linux that users may face:

 6 Reasons to Learn Linux